LunaM00n/the-andha-lab/README.md

 Thin Ba Shane ( <a href="https://twitter.com/art0flunam00n">@art0flunam00n</a> )

 # Writeups & Walkthroughs
 If you write a writeup for the andha lab , tweet with @art0flunam00n to let me know.
-Otherwise ,you can submit to my emial , thinbashane@gmail.com
+Otherwise ,you can submit to my email , thinbashane@gmail.com

+Thanks

 # Website
 http://location-href.com